 The serpentine belt connects the compressor’s pulley to the crankshaft.
 The crankshaft, in turn, rotates because of the up-and-down movement of the pistons in your car.

 Bearings commonly contain balls or rods, but you can also see bearings that have cones or needles.
 These are the rolling elements of a bearing.
-Manufacturers place the rolling elements between the inner bearing ring and the outer bearing ring.
+Manufacturers place the rolling elements between the inner and outer bearing rings.

 Inner And Outer Ring

 The inner or outer ring is connected to the rotating body.
-The inner ring can be stationary while the outer ring is the part that rotates, or vice versa.
+The inner ring can be stationary, while the outer ring is the part that rotates, or vice versa.

 The Rolling Element